 Next I go through my pantry.
 I check the dates on all my canned goods etc. I rotate older food items so they get used up first, and I take stock of what I have and what I need to buy.
 I have a very good idea of all the pantry staples I use everyday so I make a list of what I am low on.
 Then I can restock as things go on sale.

 Now you have a clean and organized space for all of your cooking needs, both mundane and magickal!

 You can also add potted culinary herbs on the windowsill or put up a bright painting of fruit or flowers.
 Make your space as cheery as possible so you can pour love and light into every meal you prepare.

 Do a space cleansing and follow up with a blessing for your kitchen.
 You can put out protection charms (such as garlic on the counter to absorb negative energy; just never eat it!) and the like.

 You don’t need to have this all done in one day.
-Spread it out over as many days as you need.
+Spread it out over as many days/weeks as you need.

-At the end of the day, have a glass of wine or a cup of tea (or whatever your beverage of choice is) and take a look around.
+At the end of the day, treat yourself with your favourite treat or beverage and take a look around.
 Pat yourself on the back for a job well done.